 By Peter Gai Manyuon

-The author is Independent Journalist and Columnist who had written extensively on the issues of Democratization and Human Rights in South Sudan, you can contact him through;[email protected].
+The author is Independent Journalist and Columnist live in Kampala Uganda; you can contact him through [email protected]